 Equipment

 - Wok - Used for making the sauce and stir-frying the chicken and broccoli on high heat quickly.
 In addition, I developed this recipe using the Bielmeier Carbon Steel Wok.
-It is also thoughtfully packaged with easy instructions to season the pan.
-Not only is it lightweight and the perfect size to store, but it comes with the choice of a wooden or glass lid and utensils.
+It is also thoughtfully packaged with easy instructions on seasoning the pan.
+It is lightweight and the perfect size to store, but it comes with a wooden or glass lid and utensils.

-- Medium Holding Tray - Used to hold the air-fried chicken.
+- Sheet Pan or Tray - Used to hold the air-fried chicken or to bake in the oven.
 I suggest using a metal tray like the Nordic Ware Natural Aluminum Commercial Baker's Half Sheet Pan since it is the perfect size to place next to the stove to keep the ingredients warm.

 Kitchen Must Haves - Find other tools I use here.